Pope Benedict the Sixteenth: 'God's Rottweiler' who led the faithful

 Story highlights

 When Pope Benedict took over the Church, it was at the receiving end of allegations and lawsuits of clerical sex abuse.
-He prevailed against the voices within the Vatican who were deeming these allegations as a conspiracy against the Catholic Church.
+He prevailed against the voices within the Vatican who called these allegations a conspiracy against the Catholic Church.
 He took a stand and asserted that the Church should take responsibility for 'sins within the Church'.

 When Pope Benedict took over the Church, it was at the receiving end of allegations and lawsuits of clerical sex abuse.
-He prevailed against the voices within the Vatican who were deeming these allegations as a conspiracy against the Catholic Church.
+He prevailed against the voices within the Vatican who called these allegations a conspiracy against the Catholic Church.
 He took a stand and asserted that the Church should take responsibility for 'sins within the Church'.

 Pope Benedict the Sixteenth led the Church for eight years before resigning in 2013.
 He was the first pope to step down from his position since Pope Gregory the Twelfth in the Middle Ages.